top of page

 Fixed Pitch Propellers (FPP)

-Fixed pitch propellers, known for their blades with a set pitch, cannot change during use.
+Fixed pitch propellers, known for their blades with a set pitch, cannot change their pitch during use.
 They are crafted to enhance propeller efficiency under a specific condition, like the ship's design speed and power.
-The pitch of each blade section varies, ensuring optimal performance.
+On a design level, the pitch of each blade section can vary, however once it is fabricated, it stays fixed.

 Design and Working Principle